sajal/sajalblog/content/post/fun-with-mptcp.md

 #### Gateway

 The gateway is the most complicated component.
-All the magic happens here.
+Running stock Debian wheezy with mptcp kernel installed via their [apt repository](http://multipath-tcp.org/pmwiki.php/Users/AptRepository).
 A lot of services run here.
 I will not elaborate on some of them.

 **dbcpd** - Assign LAN users with IP